Notifications

 • protects our most vulnerable students by providing funding to support specialized learning needs or groups of students who may require additional supports from school authorities

-• reduces red tape
+• minimizes red tape

 How we got here

-• provide more predictable funding so they can better plan for each school year
+• provide more predictable funding, so they can better plan for each school year

-• allow more flexibility in how they spend provincial dollars based on their school and community needs
+• allow more flexibility in how they spend provincial dollars, based on their school and community needs

-• reduce provincial red tape
+• reduce red tape

 Benefits